 The man referred to as Jeffries in the letters may have been Roy Jeffrey, as discussed in the introduction to Griffin’s April 17, 1943 letter.
-The 32nd Station Hospital had at least two dieticians (and possibly more) transfer in and out during the course of 1943.
-The most likely candidate for the one mentioned in the letter is Julia Brosius, who was the unit’s dietician as of December 31, 1943.
+The new dietician was Julia Brosius, who joined the unit on September 21, 1943.

 Jeffries is on night duty in this building too.
 We have a lot of fun at mess at night – 4 nurses & 4 wdmen eat together in the mess tent.
 The boys were talking about clothes tonight and they said when they came over here they were the best dressed soldiers & now they had a hard time keeping even 2nd place.
 I was thinking of what Cath said about Grace & the shoes.
 The shoes & clothes here are bought with paints but the place is filthy with them – before when we first came here wasn’t a thing in the windows & now they are packed.